 All wealthier Users are then accepting a redistribution of income, to the benefit of those who have purchased less tokens.
-In (Cooperative) Game Theory, ma\-xi\-mization of the economic benefit of the ecosystem is achieved when players’ incentives are perfectly aligned.
-The proposed model allows for alignment of incentives: decreasing the risk exposure by wealthier Users, but implicitly increasing that of smaller ones to a level perceived by them as still sustai\-nable and never creating ultra-speculative positions (according to H.P.
-Minsky de\-finition, ``when the incoming flows are not sufficient even to pay interest, so that it is necessary to apply for new loans both to repay the principal portion of the initial loan but also to honor the payment of the related interest").
-In other words, wealthier Users stabilize the risk associated with the market portfolios of the reserves invested in Centralized and Decentralized Finance, without falling into the “bet scheme".
-Users indirectly benefit from the access to the rewards of sophisticated cryptocurrency portfolios hitherto precluded to them, as well as having access to a real redistribution of wealth, without this turning into a disadvantage for the wealthy User, who benefits from the greater stabi\-lity created by the huge influx of smaller Users.
-Therefore, the progressive growth becomes additional value that tends to stabilize over time, optimizing RIVCoin on the systemic risk level.
+In cooperative Game Theory, maximization of the economic benefit of the ecosystem is achieved when players' incentives are perfectly aligned.
+The proposed model allows for alignment of incentives: decreasing the risk exposure by wealthier Users, but implicitly increasing that of smaller ones to a level perceived by them as still sustainable and never creating ultra-speculative positions.
+In other words, wealthier Users stabilize the risk associated with the market value of portfolios in which the reserves are invested in Centralized and Decentralized Finance, without falling into the “bet scheme”.
+Users indirectly benefit from the access to the rewards of sophisticated cryptocurrency portfolios hitherto precluded to them, as well as having access to a real redistribution of wealth, without this turning into a disadvantage for the wealthy User, who benefits from the greater stability created by the huge influx of smaller Users.
+Therefore, the progressive growth becomes additional value that tends to stabilize over time, optimizing RIV Coin on the systemic risk level.